akosinels/Nelson_Arjay_Mariela-ClassmatesRpgBattleSim/README.txt

      * 30% chance to miss completely
      * 15% chance for "perfect answer" that deals triple damage

+3. Debugger
+   - A character inspired by students who excel at debugging and analysis
+   - Has a chance to reflect damage back at the attacker
+   - Higher health pool for sustainability
+   - Special ability: 25% chance to analyze and reflect (2x damage + 5 bonus)

 OOP Principles Implementation
 ---------------------------
 1. Encapsulation